 3. Pingdom Tools

-Pingdom is an excellent tool for WordPress page speed test as it lets you choose servers from seven different locations.
-However, for free users, there is no option to select the browser or connection speed, which is a drawback compared to WebPageTest.org.
+Pingdom Tools is an excellent tool to check website speed as it lets you choose test servers from seven different locations.
+However, for free accounts, there is no option to select the browser or connection speed, a serious drawback of Pingdom Tools.

 The tool assigns a performance grade out of 100 to your website with load time and page size shown by the analysis.
 One unique feature is that it shows you the percentile of your website, regarding performance, compared to all other websites tested on this platform.

 The waterfall shows extensive details of each request header.